craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

     <!-- Declares a component drop target called `features_o` -->
     <div class="features" <@studio.componentContainerAttr target="features_o" component=contentModel/>>...</div>

-On XB, ICE groups are now deprecated as authors now have more granular access to fields, being able to open the content for a single field or more direct manipulation in a WYSIWYG-style depending on the field type.
+In XB, ICE groups are now deprecated as authors now have more granular access to fields, being able to open the content for a single field or more direct manipulation in a WYSIWYG-style depending on the field type.
 Developers no longer need to declare "ice groups" on the content model.